elanmed/ff.nvim/README.md

 - [ ] Support alternatives to `mini.icons`
 - [ ] Support alternatives to `fd`
 - [ ] Support Windows
+- [ ] Add a small second file for lazier setups

 ## Features excluded for simplicity
 - Multi-select